stackbit-projects/pictureact-62a0f/content/pages/posts/nature.md

   health will recharge and how I benefit from it.
 date: '2019-03-24'
 thumb_img_path: images/DSCF0147.JPG
-thumb_img_alt: A man fishing in a lake
+thumb_img_alt: Le temps d'une pause
 hide_header: true
 seo:
   title: My Way to Relax in Nature and Stress Less